matsuand/docs.docker.jp/compose/rails.md

 db_1   | 2018-03-21 20:18:37.772 UTC [1] LOG:  database system is ready to accept connections
 ```

+{% comment %}
 Finally, you need to create the database.
 In another terminal, run:
+{% endcomment %}
+Finally, you need to create the database.
+In another terminal, run:

     docker-compose run web rake db:create

+{% comment %}
+Here is an example of the output from that command:
+{% endcomment %}
 Here is an example of the output from that command:

 ```none